ronna-s/go-ood/README2.md

 }
 ```

-This code worked because under the hood, a method is just sugar syntax.
+This code worked because under the hood, the method `a.Foo()` is just sugar syntax to the function `Foo` on the Type level that takes the receiver as a first parameter.

 ```go
 //https://go.dev/play/p/zVtRx_mX2rq